givani30/BellmanFilterDFSV/memory-bank/decisionLog.md

 ---

+**Decision [2025-04-02 20:26:00]:** Implement a specific KL-type penalty term for the BIF based on Eq.
+(40) from Lange (2024) paper image provided, instead of reusing the standard KL divergence function (`kl_penalty_impl`).

+**Rationale:** Eq.
+(40) represents the specific penalty used in the augmented likelihood for parameter estimation within the Bellman filter context.
+While it uses information matrices as input, its formula differs from the standard KL divergence (lacking trace and dimension terms).
+Using the correct formula is crucial for consistency with the paper's methodology.

+**Implementation Details:** A new function, `_kl_penalty_pseudo_lik_impl`, will be created to compute `0.5 * (log_det(Omega_post) - log_det(Omega_pred) + (a_updated - a_pred).T @ Omega_pred @ (a_updated - a_pred))`.
+This will be called within the BIF's update step.

+---

 **Decision [2025-04-02 20:35:00]:** Formally adopt the Bellman filter methodology described in Lange (2024) as the core approach for state estimation and hyperparameter estimation for the specific DFSV model defined in the thesis proposal (Boekestijn, 2025).

 **Rationale:** This project aims to implement and evaluate the Bellman filter for a specific DFSV model.
 Explicitly referencing both the source methodology (Lange, 2024) and the target model specification (Boekestijn, 2025) provides clear context and aligns the project's implementation with its stated goals.
 Memory Bank files (`productContext.md`, `systemPatterns.md`) were updated to reflect the specific model equations and estimation approach based on both documents.
 Future development should adhere to this chosen methodology.

----

-**Decision [2025-04-02 20:26:00]:** Implement a specific KL-type penalty term for the BIF based on Eq.
-(40) from Lange (2024) paper image provided, instead of reusing the standard KL divergence function (`kl_penalty_impl`).

 ---